freedomofpress/securedrop-workstation-docs/docs/admin/reference/hardware.rst

 Choosing a printer
 ------------------
 SecureDrop Workstation uses driverless IPP printing to support a large selection of modern printers.
-Driverless IPP compatible printers can be easily identified by their support for the Apple AirPrint or Moipra standards:
+Driverless IPP-compatible printers can be easily identified by their support for the Apple AirPrint or Moipra standards:

 .. figure:: images/airprint.jpg